 Industrial producer price index overview

-The industrial producer price index measures the gross monthly change in the trading price of industrial products.
-(There is another index for services, the so-called services producer price index (SPPI)).
 The PPI measures price changes from the point of view of the producers/manufacturers of a product.
 In this it differs from consumer price indices which measure the prices from the point of view of consumers/buyers (see below).
 The index reflects basic prices, which exclude VAT and similar deductible taxes directly linked to turnover.
 By contrast, any subsidies on products received by the producer should be added.
-In order to show the true development of price movements, actual transaction prices -instead of list prices- are collected.
+In order to show the true development of price movements, actual transaction prices - instead of list prices - are collected.

 The index for the non-domestic market is further divided into an index for the euro area and one for the non-euro area (Figure 2).
 These sub-indices are only provided for countries in the euro area.

-After a steady increase for several years producer prices peaked in summer 2008 and then dropped perceptibly for several months as a result of the financial and economic crisis.
-However, after about one year prices began to increase again and in late 2010/early 2011 regained their former peak levels.
-From early 2012 until mid-2013 the index levels slightly increased, afterwards a slight decrease could be detected.
-In late 2014 prices dropped at a more accelerated pace.
-In the first half of 2015 prices increased and in the second half dropped again.
+After a steady increase for several years, producer prices peaked in summer 2008 and then dropped perceptibly for several months as a result of the financial and economic crisis.
+However, after about one year prices began to increase again and in late 2010/early 2011 regained their pre-crisis levels.
+After reaching a new peak in early 2013 industrial producer prices started to decline again until spring 2016.
+In early 2018 prices reached the level they had in 2012.
 As Figures 1 and 2 illustrate, the various sub-indices for the EU-28, the euro area and for domestic and non-domestic market all moved in a very similar fashion.

 Table 1 shows the annual rates of change for the EU-28, the euro area and the individual Member States.
-While there are some differences in the magnitude of the rates it can be seen that the general pattern of a steady increase until 2008, a quick drop and a new increase since 2009 is shared by almost all countries.
-This trend stops in 2013, when besides a few exceptions most of the countries display a decrease.
+While there are some differences in the magnitude of the rates, it can be seen that the general pattern of a steady increase until 2008, a quick drop and a new increase since 2009 is shared by almost all countries.
+This trend stops in 2013 when, with a few exceptions, most of the countries display a decrease.
 In 2014 the general downward trend was even stronger.
 In 2015 and 2016 the downward trend continued.
 In 2017 a strong increases in prices can be observed in almost all EU countries.

-The data collection at European level results from the Regulation 1165/98 which was adopted in 1998 and amended in 2005 by Regulation 1185/2005.
+The data collection at European level results from the Regulation (EC) No 1165/98 which was adopted in 1998 and amended in 2005 by Regulation (EC) No 1185/2005.
 In parallel to the adoption of the legal texts, Eurostat, with the help of Member States, has developed a methodological guide to ensure consistent data collection in all countries.

 All Member States are obliged to transmit data at 2-digit level of the NACE classification (an EU standard classification of economic activities) for: